Clifton, Staten Island

-A view over Clifton with Verrazzano-Narrows Bridge in the background.
+A view over Clifton with Verrazzano–Narrows Bridge in the background.

 Clifton is a neighborhood on the North Shore of Staten Island in New York City, United States.
 It is an older waterfront neighborhood, facing Upper New York Bay on the east.
 It is bordered on the north by Stapleton, on the south by Rosebank, on the southwest by Concord, and on the west by Van Duzer Street.

 History

 The name "Clifton" for the area dates to 1817, when a town by the name, larger in area than the present neighborhood, was laid out along the waterfront.
 In its early history, much of the surrounding land was owned by the Vanderbilt family.
 As a young man, Cornelius Vanderbilt established ferry service from the waterfront to Manhattan at the foot of present Vanderbilt Avenue.
 Bayley Seton Hospital, north of Vanderbilt Avenue, was formerly the United States Public Health Service Hospital and housed the original headquarters of the National Institutes of Health (now located in Bethesda, Maryland).

 In the 1840s, the Townsend family built a huge home that had turrets so it was called the Townsend Castle.
 It was located at what is now Townsend Avenue and Tompkins Avenue.
 In the 1870s, many roads and large homes were built near the water.
-The area has many Victorian houses left from the late 1800s in the area from Vanderbilt to Norwood Avenues.
+The area has many Victorian houses left from the late 1800s in the area from Vanderbilt to Greenfield Avenues.

 In the 1880s, much of Staten Island was still very rural.
 Adjacent to the "village of Clifton," for example, was "a low range of grass hills" on which were pastured 438 goats by a Frenchman named Paul Chaulmier who provided goat's milk to wealthy New Yorkers.

 In 1900, the Fox Hills Golf Club encompassed the entire area of where the Park Hill Apartments are now.
 There was a big clubhouse on Vanderbilt Avenue.
 Many tournaments were held there until 1935, when it closed.
 The land was taken over by the government and used for military barracks during World War II.
 By the 1950s, it evolved into a middle-class, multi-ethnic community of civil employees including firemen, teachers, and doctors.